hazelcast/hazelcast-cpp-client/Reference_Manual.md

 Note that, the distributed executor service (`iexecutor_service`) is intended to run processing where the data is hosted: on the server members.

-For more information on the server side configuration, see the [Executor Service section](https://docs.hazelcast.com/imdg/latest/computing/executor-service.html) in the Hazelcast IMDG Reference Manual.
+For more information on the server side configuration, see the [Executor Service section](https://docs.hazelcast.com/hazelcast/latest/computing/executor-service.html) in the Hazelcast Reference Manual.

 #### 7.6.1.1 Implementing a Callable Task